alikagupta/BSE_Portfolio_2025/index.md

   <i>Figure 10: </i>
 </div>

-### Converting acceleration to position
+### Converting acceleration to orientation
 While you can try to detect good vs. bad squats with acceleration, it's not very consistent, as I saw when I originally tried.
 The problem is that acceleration is dependent on how fast you move, so while having a certain Z-axis acceleration on a slower squat would mean you had bad form, having that same acceleration on a faster squat would be fine and expected, even with perfect form.
-To address this, I used my accelerometer to instead describe its 3D position.
+To address this, I used my accelerometer to instead describe its 3D orientation.
 To do this, I used Euler angles.
-These are measurements of rotation often used to describe the 3D position of an object, like the nose of a plane.
+These are measurements of rotation often used to describe the 3D orientation of an object, like the nose of a plane.
 As seen in Figure 11, each measures rotation along a specific axis: roll measures along the longitudinal axis, pitch along the lateral axis, and yaw along the perpendicular axis.

 <div align="center">
   <img src="Roll-Yaw-Pitch.png" width="40%" height="40%">